OFS/examples-afu/oneapi-samples/io_streaming_multi_pipes/README.md

 ## Purpose
 The purpose of this code sample is to help users quickly build 4 pipes/channels IO Streaming sample with OneAPI-ASP and test it out.
-For more inofrmation about OneAPI-ASP, please refer OneAPI-ASP repo [here](https://github.com/OFS/oneapi-asp) For more information about IO Streaming/Pipes refer [here](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/DesignPatterns/io_streaming)
+For more information about OneAPI-ASP, please refer OneAPI-ASP repo [here](https://github.com/OFS/oneapi-asp) For more information about IO Streaming/Pipes refer [here](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/DesignPatterns/io_streaming)

 ## Key Implementation Details